tilda-ai/tilda-cli/README.md

 For now you can install it directly from source by cloning the repository.

-1. Install uv or use [pip3](https://github.com/astral-sh/uv)
+1. Install [uv](https://github.com/astral-sh/uv) or use pip3.

-2. Install [pipx](https://github.com/pypa/pipx) for the global installation of ~tilda on your machine
+2. Install [pipx](https://github.com/pypa/pipx) for the global installation of ~tilda on your machine.

 ```shell